craigbilner/arithlistic/README.md

 An alexa skill game involving quiz, lists and maths...could anything be better?

 So because the Amazon docs and samples are all a bit...old skool...and aren't aimed at a fully working skill implementation, this is my offering - let me know what you think in the Issues/PR section(s).
+I'm almost happy with the code now but the magical `this` is still quite upsetting.

 ## Features: